-- Advancement in technology and R & D capability is leading to shorter product life cycles.
+- Advancement in technology and R&D capability are leading to shorter product life cycles.
 New versions and product innovation mean products become obsolete faster.

-Companies have realised that to develop a global business model, they need to build supplier partnerships through collaboration, by investing in developing supplier capabilities, and by valuing the relationship.
+Companies have realised that to create a global business model, they need to build supplier partnerships through collaboration, by investing in developing supplier capabilities, and by valuing the relationship.